 The bathroom is the second dirtiest room in your house.
-It can harbor molds, mildew, bacteria, and other germs that can make your family quite ill.
+It can harbor mold, mildew, bacteria, and other germs that can make your family quite ill.
 Most of the bacteria and viral organisms come from flushing the toilet.
-Some of these include e. coli, enterobactor cloacae, campylobacter, klebsiella oxcytoca, staphlococcus, and streptococcus to name just a few.
+Some of these include E. coli, Enterobacter cloacae, Campylobacter, Klebsiella oxytoca, Staphylococcus, and Streptococcus, to name just a few.
 These can come from fecal and urinary waste materials.

 Most home bathroom toilets have lids, which most people do not think about using.
 However, the lid is designed to be closed prior to flushing.
 This will limit the spread of harmful bacteria, viruses, and other germs.
 Every time a person flushes the toilet, water particles carrying these and other germs are sprayed up in a dome diameter of about ten feet.
 This then puts germs on your soap dish, toothbrush, razors, faucet, hand towels, and any other surface within this range.

 At this point, some of you are horrified or thoroughly disgusted at the least.
 The secret to a clean bathroom is having the proper supplies and a routine that helps eliminate these nasty contaminants.
 Teaching everyone in your house, including the older kids and teens, to properly clean a bathroom will help reduce the risk of your family and guests becoming sick.

 - Disinfecting wipes

 - Disinfecting spray

 - Disinfecting toilet tabs